 Of course, the R value can only be specified if it is quoted in the present publication.
 The definition of the R value is then entered in the Comment field.
-The message "R value is missing" is automatically inserted when the entry is set to productive.
+If there is no R value given, the message "R value is missing" is automatically inserted when the entry is set to productive.